 Photography from the Turin Shroud to the Turing Machine (Book)

-This book introduces two conceptual models for theorizing about photography: the Turin Shroud and the Universal Turing Machine.
-The former is utilized to articulate a discussion on photography’s frequently acclaimed ‘ontological privilege’, and how it has conditioned an understanding of photography as a sui-generis breed of images wherein pictorial representation is co-extensive with human vision.
-This is then contrasted with the Universal Turing Machine.
-The latter model integrates photography into a framework of media philosophy and algorithmic art.
-Here photography becomes more than just the present-day sum of its depiction traditions, capturing devices and dissemination networks.
-Rather it is archetypical of multiple systems of abstraction and classification and various other symbolic processes of transformation.
+This book introduces two conceptual models of photography: the Turin Shroud and the universal Turing machine.
+The Turin Shroud inspires a discussion on photography’s frequently acclaimed ‘ontological privilege’, which has conditioned an understanding of photography as a sui generis breed of images wherein pictorial representation is coextensive with human vision.
+This is then contrasted with a discussion of the universal Turing machine, which integrates photography into a framework of media philosophy and algorithmic art.
+Here, photography becomes more than just the present-day sum of its depiction traditions, devices and dissemination networks.
+Rather, it is archetypical of multiple systems of abstraction and classification, and various other symbolic processes of transformation.